 Sea buckthorn oil is a nutritional powerhouse with exceptional skin benefits.
 This bright orange berry has a history of usage that dates back centuries and it’s no wonder!
-It boasts an over the top nutrient profile and is prized for its abundant health benefits.
-Which is why it’s no surprise that the oil obtained from this miracle berry works wonders for skin.
-In this blog we’ll review the top skin benefits of using sea buckthorn oil and how to properly incorporate this skin transformative oil into your daily routine.
+It boasts an over-the-top nutrient profile and delivers a plethora of health benefits.
+This miracle berry also offers major skin benefits when applied topically.
+In this blog we’ll review the top skin benefits of using sea buckthorn oil and how to properly incorporate this transformative oil into your daily routine.
 Your skin will be glowing (with gratitude) in no time!

 What Is Sea Buckthorn Oil?

 Sea buckthorn, also known as hippophae rhamnoides, is a shrub native to China and Europe.
 It produces bright orange fruits that are edible and tasty, known as sea buckthorn berries.

-There are two kinds of sea buckthorn oil: seed and berry oil.
+There are two kinds of sea buckthorn oil: seed oil and berry oil.
 The seed oil is obtained by cold pressing the seeds of the berry.
 The berry oil is obtained by supercritical CO2 extraction of the fruit pulp.
 The seed oil is slightly lighter in texture and color and contains less nutrients than the pulp oil.
 Sea buckthorn berry oil is a dark red color, slightly thicker in texture and contains a wealth of skin beneficial nutrients.

 Skin Beneficial Properties In Sea Buckthorn Berry Oil

 When examining sea buckthorn’s exceptional nutrient profile, it becomes clear why this powerhouse ingredient offers so many skin benefits.
-It contains roughly 190 bioactive substances.
-And what’s even better, it’s beneficial for all skin types, including sensitive and blemish-prone.
+It contains roughly 190 bioactive substances, and benefits all skin types, including sensitive and blemish-prone.

 1. A Topical Multi-Vitamin For Your Skin